RedWilly/hackathon-oraichain/README.md

 ## 📝 Usage

-To use ETH-India Repo, start the local development server:
+To use the app, start the local development server:

 ```sh
 cd back-end